nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 Similar to our previous examples, most of the actual business logic of the stage is contained in the `on_data` method.
 In this case, we grab a reference to the DataFrane attached to the incoming message.
 We then serialize to an [`io.StringIO`](https://docs.python.org/3.10/library/io.html?highlight=stringio#io.StringIO) buffer, which is then sent to RabbitMQ.

 > **Note**: This stage supports both GPU and CPU execution modes.
 When running in GPU mode, the payload of a `MessageMeta` object is always a [cuDF](https://docs.rapids.ai/api/cudf/stable/) [DataFrame](https://docs.rapids.ai/api/cudf/stable/user_guide/api_docs/dataframe/).
 When running in CPU mode, the payload is always a [pandas](https://pandas.pydata.org/) [DataFrane](https://pandas.pydata.org/docs/reference/frame.html).
 In many cases the two will be API compatible without requiring any changes to the code.
 In some cases however, the API may differ slightly and there is a need to know the pyaload type, care must be taken not to directly import `cudf` or any other package requiring a GPU when running in CPU mode on a system without a GPU.
-Morpheus provides some helper methods to assist with this, such as `morpheus.utils.type_utils.is_cudf_type`  and `morpheus.utils.type_utils.get_df_pkg_from_obj`.
+Morpheus provides some helper methods to assist with this in the {py:mod}`~morpheus.utils.type_utils` module, such as {py:func}`~morpheus.utils.type_utils.is_cudf_type`  and {py:func}`~morpheus.utils.type_utils.get_df_pkg_from_obj`.

 ```python
     def on_data(self, message: MessageMeta) -> MessageMeta: